davisjam/davisjam.github.io/_pages/research.md

 *Alumni*

 - Anirudh Vegesana (BS, Pursuing MS at Stanford)
-- Evan Williams (Transferred to Cornell to finish BS)

 You could join them!
 [Here are the instructions to get started](/join-lab).